hrishii06/FRT_Project_01/README.md

 ## (1) Azure App Services

-1. Azure App Service is a platform-as-a-service (PaaS) that allows you to build and host web applications, REST APIs, and mobile back ends in the programming language of your choice without managing infrastructure.
+Azure App Service is a platform-as-a-service (PaaS) that allows you to build and host web applications, REST APIs, and mobile back ends in the programming language of your choice without managing infrastructure.

-2.It offers auto-scaling, high availability, security, and DevOps capabilities.
+It offers auto-scaling, high availability, security, and DevOps capabilities.
 You can run your apps on Windows or Linux, or use containers and Kubernetes.

-3.You can also connect to various SaaS platforms and on-premises data sources, and use Azure AI services to enhance your applications.
+You can also connect to various SaaS platforms and on-premises data sources, and use Azure AI services to enhance your applications.

 ## (2) Azure Monitor Metrics